Global watchdog keeps Pakistan on terrorism financing 'gray list'

 But with a minimum of three votes by FATF members needed to avoid the organization’s blacklist, Pakistan has been able to avoid punishment so far thanks to support from major ally China and other friendly countries including Malaysia and Turkey.

-“China and other brotherly countries have supported Pakistan throughout the process in terms of guiding the country to improve its frameworks,” Pakistani Finance Ministry adviser Abdul Hafeez Shaikh said in a statement in Islamabad before the FATF decision was made public.
+“The Government of Pakistan stands committed for taking all necessary action required for completing the remaining items in the Action Plan,” it said in a statement after the FATF decision.

+“A strategy in this regard has been formulated and is being implemented,” it added.

-Finance Ministry and counter-terrorism officials say Pakistan has done much under pressure to comply with FATF’s 27-point agenda, which included an unprecedented conviction for terrorism financing of Hafiz Saeed, chief of the Pakistani Lashkar-e-Taiba (LeT) militant group.
+Islamabad and counter-terrorism officials say Pakistan has done much to comply with FATF’s 27-point agenda, which included an unprecedented conviction for terrorism financing of Hafiz Saeed, chief of the Pakistani Lashkar-e-Taiba (LeT) militant group.

 In 2018 the FATF placed Pakistan on its “gray list” of countries with inadequate controls over terrorism financing, which made foreign firms more cautious about investing in Pakistan.

-That could deal the South Asian power a serious financial hit at a time when its economy is grappling with a balance of payments crisis.
+A move onto the blacklist could deal the South Asian power a serious financial hit at a time when its economy is grappling with a balance of payments crisis.

 The most crucial aspect of compliance with FATF in Pakistan’s case would be steps to effectively prevent militant groups from openly operating and raising funds, as the LeT has done from Islamic charities.